jetp104/hws/homework07/README.md

-# Containerizing Redis (Say It Ain’t Genes / Homework06)
+# Working With Kubernetes (In The Kubernetes / Homework07)
-Scenario: We are going to turn our attention to a brand new dataset.
-The Human Genome Organization (HUGO) is a non-profit which oversees the HUGO Gene Nomenclature Committee (HGNC).
-The HGNC “approves a unique and meaningful name for every gene”.
-For this homework, we will download the complete set of HGNC data and inject it into a Redis database through a Flask interface.
+Scenario: The simple app (Flask API + Redis DB) you built in Homework 06 needs a little bit of stability and exposure to the rest of the world.
+For this homework, we will write the necessary configurations to deploy the app onto the class Kubernetes cluster.

-The purpose of this project is to get the HGNC dataset into a redis database and then launch both the containerized the flask application with the redis database by using a docker compose file.
+The purpose of this project is to be able to run the hgnc data set in the last homework within a kubernetes cluster and in docker by creating yaml files for the kuberenetes and changing the host in the gene_api script.

 ## Data used for the App
 The data used for this application was supplied by The Hugo Gene Nomenclature Committee (HGNC) which is overseen by The Human Genome Organization (HUGO).
 The data can be found using this link https://www.genenames.org/download/archive/ to their website.
 Once at the website scroll down and choose the Current JSON format hgnc_complete_set file.